 You’ll Never Be Able to Compete Against Amazon Without a Fast Site

 Not surprisingly, Amazon is absolutely obsessed with improving its site speed.
-The company was an early innovator in studying how latency rates in the milliseconds affect its conversion and bounce rates, sales, and revenue.
+The company was an early innovator in studying how latency rates in the milliseconds affect its conversion and bounce rates, sales and revenue.

 “A search result for a resource having a short load time relative to resources having longer load times can be promoted in a presentation order, and search results for the resources having longer load times can be demoted,” Google revealed in a patent filing made in 2014.

 To be fair, site speed is just one factor among many that Google uses to determine your search rankings.
-But in a hyper-competitive environment for eCommerce dollars, every improvement in your Google rankings can translate into real revenue.
+But in a hyper-competitive environment for eCommerce dollars, every improvement in your Google rankings can translate into actual revenue.

 Speed Is Critically Important in a Mobile-First World

-That’s why Google is cracking down on slow mobile sites by using page load times as a factor in its mobile-first rankings, as mentioned earlier.
+That is why Google is cracking down on slow mobile sites by using page load times as a factor in its mobile-first rankings, as mentioned earlier.